AlessioGr/NotQuests/README.md

 - Vault
 - Citizens

+**Future Plans**
+- Complete GUI for Admin Commands
+- Make Citizens optional
+- Customized Armor Stands instead of Citizen NPCs for better performance.
+They will also contain the quests assigned to them directly in a PDC.
+Both Armor Stands and NPCs will be usable.

 I'm not a professional programmer and made this just for fun.
 Code quality is close to 0.
 You won't find any comments or javadocs either.
 I just decided to publish it because, why not.